fghaas/cookiecutter-presentation/README.md

     // the directory that Cookiecutter generates.
     "slug": "{{ cookiecutter.title.lower().replace(' ', '_') }}",

     // The reveal.js theme.
-This is being somewhat opinionated as it
+This is being very opinionated as it
-    // defaults to the high-contrast "white" theme.
+    // allows only the high-contrast white and black themes.
     "theme": [
         "white",
-        "beige",
-        "black",
-        "blood",
-        "league",
-        "moon",
-        "night",
-        "serif",
-        "simple",
-        "sky",
-        "solarized"
+        "black"
     ],

     // The reveal.js slide transition type.
 Again, this is being
-    // opinionated as it prefers "fade" over the upstream "default"
+    // opinionated as it allows only the "fade" transition, or none at
-    // transition.
+    // all.
     "transition": [
         "fade",
-        "default",
-        "cube",
-        "page",
-        "concave",
-        "zoom",
-        "linear",
         "none"
     ],